Welcome to Lifelong Learning at Wofford

 Math/Science

-Note: Annual members receive $10 off any class during the summer term.
+Note: Annual members receive $10 off any class.
 Special events are excluded from this offer.

 TIP!
 To browse our classes, click on a specific category below to search by interest area.
 You can also search for classes using keywords, an instructor's name or time of day by clicking on the magnifying glass icon in the menu bar above or click here.